federaspa/CNNs-for-image-classification/README.md

 It consists of re-using pre-learned network for another task.
 Typically, the first part of the CNN is learning a representation of images.
 We will use this representation in order to classify other classes of images.

 To build our neural networks, we will use **Pytorch**, one of the most used libraries for deep learning.
-While it is a little harder to handle that tensorflow, it allows for easier access to the internal structure of the models, and makes it easier to personalize the model's pipeline.
+While it is a little harder to handle that tensorflow, it allows for easier access to the internal structure of the models, and makes it easier to personalize the model's pipeline.\
+Moreover, we will also convert each model into PyTorch Lightning to experiment with the framework.
+As the model-building structure is very similar to standard PyTorch, we do not explain in depth the process of building a model in Lightning.
+For more details, refer to [this guide](https://pytorch-lightning.readthedocs.io/en/stable/starter/converting.html)

 ## Libraries
 1. [Pytorch](https://pytorch.org/docs/stable/index.html):  an optimized tensor library for deep learning using GPUs and CPUs.